Physical Rehabilitation and Laser Therapy

 - working and sporting dogs to promote optimal performance

-- traumatic injuries such as being hit by a car
+- being hit by a car or other serious trauma-related injuries

 - rear limb weakness